BadmoonzZ/Bloodstained/README.md

 To play, start a randomizer seed.
 Ensure that enemy shards are not shuffled.
 Ensure that the shop and crafter are not shuffled.

+Note: Serializer and UnrealPak tools provided by ithinkandicode